Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Methodology

 \subsubsection{The Magneticum set}

 The Magneticum\footnote{\url{http://www.magneticum.org}} simulations were carried out using the TreePM+SPH code P-Gadget3, which is a more efficient variation of Gadget-2~\citep{Springel:2000yr,Springel:2005mi}.
 The SPH solver uses the revised implementation of~\citet{Beck:2015qva}, which overcomes a number of limitations of the traditional SPH solvers.
-The Magneticum hydro simulations include treatment of radiative cooling, heating by a uniform evolving UV background, star-formation and stellar feedback following \cite{Springel:2004kf}, and the description of stellar evolution and chemical enrichment processes by \cite{Tornatore:2007ds}.
-According to the latter, eleven chemical elements are followed, once produced by AGB stars, Type-Ia SN, and Type-II SN (H; He; C; N; O; Ne; Mg; Si; S; Ca; Fe).
+The Magneticum hydro simulations include treatment of radiative cooling, heating by a uniform, evolving UV background, star formation and stellar feedback following \cite{Springel:2004kf}, and the description of stellar evolution and chemical enrichment processes by \cite{Tornatore:2007ds}.
+According to the latter, 11 chemical elements are followed, once produced by AGB stars, Type-Ia SN, and Type-II SN (H; He; C; N; O; Ne; Mg; Si; S; Ca; Fe).
 Following~\citet{Wiersma:2008cs}, metallicity-dependent cooling is implemented using cooling tables generated by the freely accessible CLOUDY photo-ionization algorithm~\citep{Ferland:1998id}.
-Super-massive black holes, hosted at the center of galaxies, are described as sink particles whose mass increases by gas accretion and merging with other BHs ~\citep{Springel:2004kf,DiMatteo:2007sq}.
+Supermassive black holes, which are hosted at the centre of galaxies, are described as sink particles whose mass increases by gas accretion and merging with other BHs ~\citep{Springel:2004kf,DiMatteo:2007sq}.
 Accretion onto these black holes is governed by the Bondi-Hoyle-Lyttleton formula~\citep{hoyle_lyttleton_1939,Bondi:1944jm,Bondi:1952ni}, capped by the Eddington rate, and involves both quasar- and radio-mode feedback regimes.
 Further details on the specific model of gas accretion and the AGN feedback are provided in~\citet{Hirschmann:2013qfl}.
-The Magneticum set also counts with the dmo counterpart for every hydro simulation and a few non-radiative simulations.
-The non-radiative simulations include gas hydrodynamics but no other sub-resolution physics.
+The Magneticum set includes a dmo counterpart for every hydro simulation.
+Additionally, a select number of these hydro simulations are paired with non-radiative simulations.
+The non-radiative simulations include gas hydrodynamics but no other subresolution physics.